 A cornerstone of the scheme is putting residents at the heart of the renewal.
 We want to set a new standard in estate regeneration, showcasing how local authorities can partner with residents to create vibrant, long-term, mixed communities where people can thrive.

-Since the start of the scheme, the council has worked closely with Ebury Bridge residents on proposals for their new estate before we submit for planning approval in June 2020.
+Since the start of the scheme, the council has worked closely with Ebury Bridge residents on proposals for their new estate before we submitted for planning approval back in June 2020.

-We're currently consulting on final designs for the new estate, asking for feedback from estate residents, neighbours and local groups to help shape plans.
+We consulted on final designs for the new estate, asked for feedback from estate residents, neighbours and local groups to help shape plans.

 We’ve created a Community Commitments document setting out in further detail our commitments to Ebury Bridge residents.
 The document covers: